slf-dot-ch/snowmicropyn/docs/examiner.rst

 When the *snowicropyn* package is installed, a simple script to start :program:`Examiner` is registered too.
-Open a Terminal Window and type :kbd:`smpexaminer` and hit :kbd:`return`.
+Open a Terminal Window and type :kbd:`examiner` and hit :kbd:`return`.
 A window should open which looks alike this screenshot:

 .. figure:: images/screenshot_examiner.png